The 8 Best Luxury Resorts in Barbados | Hand-Picked for 2026

 The restaurant is award-winning, known for its creative takes on Caribbean dishes and a wine list that’s downright impressive.
 Guests often stay on property for dinner, which tells you everything you need to know about the food.

-For those after the very best Barbados luxury resort, this is the one to beat — understated, refined, and genuinely special in a way that’s hard to manufacture.
+The Sandpiper is understated, refined, and genuinely special in a way that’s hard to manufacture.
 It’s the kind of place where returning guests are greeted by name, and first-timers start planning their next visit before they’ve even checked out.

 Articles You Might Also Like